atomly/packages/packages/_api/README.md

 ## TODO (sorted by highest to lowest priorities)

+- Add a `ConfigLoader` and `Config` service to load configurations from YML/JSON files instead of ENVs.
 - `authenticate`, `login`, `me`, `user`, and `users` end to end tests.
 - Place entities and utils in their respective packages (with `lerna` bootstrap).
 - [Lerna setup, possible fix to symlinks (?)](https://www.youtube.com/watch?v=LN1VD_oppEQ&list=PLN3n1USn4xlnfJIQBa6bBjjiECnk6zL6s&index=15&t=0s).